twilio-labs/socless/docs/your-second-integration-sending-a-slack-message.md

 Once the deployment is complete, you should see the ARN for the integration's Lambda function displayed.
 You don't need to note this ARN down as we'll reference it by the `SendMessage` name whenever we need it

 # Testing the Integration
-Log into the AWS Console, navigate to the Lambda service in your Socless dev region and open the `socless_tutorial_send_message` intgration which we just deployed.
+Log into the AWS Console, navigate to the Lambda service in your Socless dev region and open the `socless_tutorial_send_message` integration which we just deployed.

 Configure the below test event which sends a "hello world" message to the `bat-signals` channel which we created and added our bot to earlier in the tutorial